jeffwarnica/rhc-miq-quickstart/README.md

 ## VLAN Lookup Logic

+VLAN placement is also implemented in an extendable fashion, conceptually similar to the template matching.

-Configure `network_lookup_strategy` to be `simple` or `manualbytag`.
+The configuration key `network_lookup_strategy` can be`simple` or `manualbytag`.

 ### simple
 `simple` is dead simple, and sets the "network name" to the value of `network_lookup_simple`.

 ### "Network Name"
-"Neetwork Name" is a relative concept.
+"Network Name" is a relative concept.
 For RHV this is a vNIC Profile Name.
-Otherwise, the usual CloudForms hilarious "rules" apply, I'd expect DVS networks to need dvs_ prepended, etc.
+I assume for other providers, the usual CloudForms  hilarious "rules" apply: I'd expect DVS networks to need dvs_ prepended, etc.

 ### manualbytag

-From the VMs tags, directly place VMs into suitable networks, via a configured naming convention for settings keys.
-This does not require the existing network names to conform to any standard (if they do, I would suggest a custom lookup method.)
+Using the new VMs tags, directly place VMs into suitable networks, via a configured naming convention for settings keys.
+This does not require the actual network names to conform to any standard, only the custom setting key names.

+If the actual network names conform to some standard, a custom lookup method could be written.
+But for a PoC, aggressive cut/paste could be faster.

 This has the downside of needing to a lot of mostly duplicate configuration lines, but zero programming.